isomerpages/moe-commonwealthsec/_2026-secondary-1-registration/Uniform and Textbook Purchase.md

 description: ""
 ---
 <h4>2.
 Purchase of School Uniform and Textbooks</h4>
-<p>The table shows the expected weekly school attire for Commonwealth Secondary
+<p>The expected weekly school attire for Commonwealth Secondary School students
-School students.</p>
+is as follows:</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>